Keyboard shortcuts

 ) -> Result<(), SimError> {

-// it brakes immediately instead of finishing the current leg.
+// brakes immediately instead of finishing that leg before serving

 Ok(())